 which means that only one thread is available.
 Run the program again.
 You should notice a delay between the printouts of the two counts.
-Did you get the same counts in both the faster and the slower run?
+Why was there a delay?
+Was there a difference in the run times?
+If so, why?